shivendra0712/Patient-Dashboard/System_Design_Proposal.md

 ## 1. Introduction

-This document outlines the technical architecture for the Patient Dashboard application, a comprehensive health management system designed for patients to track their weight, medications, and shipments.
+This document outlines the technical architecture for the Patient Dashboard application, a comprehensive health management system designed for patients to track their weight, medications.
 The application aims to provide a user-friendly interface for patients to monitor their health metrics and medication adherence.

 ## 2. System Overview

 The Patient Dashboard is a full-stack web application that enables users to:
 - Track weight measurements and set weight goals
 - Manage medications and monitor adherence
-- Track medication shipments
 - Maintain a personal health profile

 ## 3. Technical Architecture